-Approval of this resolution will result in a one-time appropriation of \$81,378 to personnel services of the Police Grant Fund.
+Approval of this resolution will result in a one-time appropriation of \$81,378 to personnel services of the Police Grant Section of the Federal Grants Fund.
 The funding from the County of San Diego will completely offset these costs, resulting in no net fiscal impact to the General Fund.